microsoft/AdaptiveCards/SemanticStructure.md

 ## Why?

-Adaptive Cards 1.0 does a fantastic job addressing the long-tail of customizable cards.
+Adaptive Cards 1.0 does a fantastic job addressing the long-tail of completely custom cards that developers asked for.

-* Portability
-* Approachability
+That said, it isn't super easy or staight-forward to create common every-day cards.
+Nor is it possible to author a card that automatically adapts to multiple surfaces that vary significantly in their rendering bounds.

+> IMPORTANT: Before I go on, I want to stress that everything here is purely additive and optional.
+For developers who want to custom draw their own body, Adaptive Cards will remain the leader in this space.

+* **Portability** - more structure means a card can be delivered to hosts with very different display limitations/dimensions
+* **Approachability** - a simple card like sharing a news article is now very straight-forward
-* Easily interchangable with OpenGraph/Twitter cards and Messenger templates
+* **Interoperable** - this attributes make Adaptive Cards completely interchangable with OpenGraph/Twitter/Messenger templates
-* Semantic information gives us a bit more reasoning over the content
+* **Intelligence** - semantic information gives us a bit more ability to reason over the content

-That said, for simple cards that can easily adapt to multiple surfaces, we have some opportunity.
+# Schema additions

 ## Attribution